 Klostės translating as Folds/Pleats in English is a 4k nonverbal monochromatic stop-motion animated Feature film based on a number of short stories, myths, and hidden histories of the Inter-War Modernist city of Kaunas Lithuania.
-This Art film is directed by Aideen Barry but it is also a socially engaged moving image work created by citizens; artists, teachers, musicians, composers, young people, children, residents and volunteer groups who’s main aim is to interpret and bring to life the invisible stories of this wunderkammer of a city of modernist gems.
+This Art film is directed by Aideen Barry and is a socially engaged moving image work created by citizens; artists, teachers, musicians, composers, young people, children, residents and volunteer groups whose main aim is to interpret and bring to life the invisible stories of this wunderkammer of a city of modernist gems.

 The films main scenes are inspired by short stories written by amateur and professional writers under the supervision of Kaunas based acclaimed writer Sandra Bernotaitė.
 The film stars Kaunas residents, dancers from the internationally acclaimed Dance Group AURA and is accompanied by compositional arrangements and sculpted sound scores by the award winning composers Arūnas Periokas and Patris Židelevičius , and Ieva Raubytė again who’s practises are all connected to this former capital of Lithuania.

 Barry has worked with hundreds of school children, young people, third level students, and volunteers to impart the secrets of early film making inspired by interwar filmmakers Stasys Ušinskas and Vladislavas Starevičius, who also had connections to the city.
 Largely filmed, constructed and create through workshops, onsite locations this film has evolved to withstand and be influenced by a global pandemic of mammoth proportions.
 Still the project has rolled on with its first series of production shoots shot in historic locations such as; Sugihara Museum, In Galunes Museum, The Kaunas Brick Factory, and other sites of historical Modernist importance.